 Typically, building keyword idea lists relies on AdWords, Google Suggest, Google Trends or sometimes on even more creative sources like Quora, Reddit and forums.

-While all these sources are great, in this article I’d like to show you a different routine for researching and choosing keywords for website optimisation, that is based on competitor research, keyword indexes and the keywords from Google Search Console.
+While all these sources are great, in this article I’d like to show you a different routine for researching and choosing keywords for website optimization, that is based on SEO competitor analysis, keyword indexes and the keywords from Google Search Console.

 I’ll also link-out, at the end of this article, to some good resources for standard keyword research, that we have tried over time and got good results with.